-The transconductance amplifier generates a current from the voltage difference between the reference and the feedback voltage, $V{FB}$ .
-This current produces a voltage across $R{gm}$ that adds to the negative voltage that is developed across the current sense resistor.
-When the current level in the inductor drops low enough (a less negative sense voltage) to cause the voltage at the noninverting input of the current comparator to go positive, the comparator trips and starts a new ON cycle.
-In other words, the current programming comparator controls the length of the OFF-time by waiting until the inductor current decreases to a value determined by the transconductance amplifier.
+The transconductance amplifier generates a current from the voltage difference between the reference and the feedback voltage, V{FB} .
+This current produces a voltage across R{gm} that adds to the negative voltage that is developed across the current sense resistor.
+When the current level in the inductor drops low enough (a less

 This technique allows the feedback transconductance amplifier's output current to steer the current level in the inductor.
 The higher the transconductance amplifier's output current, the higher the inductor current.
 For example, when the output voltage drops due to a load increase, the transconductance amplifier will increase its output current and generate a larger voltage across Rgm, which in turn raises the inductor current trip level, shortening the OFF-time.
 At some level of increasing the output load, the transconductance amplifier can no longer continue to increase its output current.
-When this occurs, the voltage across Rgm reaches a maximum and the inductor current cannot increase.
+When this occurs, the voltage across $R{\mbox{\scriptsize gm}}$ reaches a maximum and the inductor current cannot increase.
 If the inductor current tries to increase, the voltage developed across the current sense resistor would become more negative, causing the non-inverting input of the current comparator to be negative, which extends the OFF-time and reduces the inductor current.